4WD MODIFICATIONS - TECH TORQUE

 Renault told the commission that the NOx-cutting exhaust gas recirculation (EGR) in its diesel engines had been found to cause serious turbo clogging problems.
 To overcome this condition engineers had programmed the EGR to shut down outside a narrow range of air intake temperatures: 17-35 degrees Celsius.

-Fiat Chrysler is also under investigation by the EPA and CARB, and Ford, GM and Cummins are also defending major lawsuits.
+Fiat Chrysler was also under investigation by the EPA and CARB, and Ford, GM and Cummins also had to defend major lawsuits.